Kapppa/seadex-data-refinement/docs/index.md

 ======================

-SeaDex Data Refinement[^1], brought to you by Lumon Industries[^2], identifies specific [SeaDex](https://releases.moe) entries that are currently lacking in one way or another.
+SeaDex Data Refinement[^1], brought to you by Lumon Industries[^2], provides information and identifies specific [SeaDex](https://releases.moe) entries that are currently lacking in one way or another.
-You can use this page as a resource to help you contribute to SeaDex.
+You can use this page as a resource to stay informed and help contribute to SeaDex.

 If you notice any entries that seem to be in the wrong category, please report them [here](https://github.com/Ravencentric/seadex-data-refinement/issues).
 For any other issues with SeaDex, please report them to the [SeaDex Discord server](https://discord.com/invite/jPeeZewWRn).